wanghaisheng/responsive-landing-page-starter/content/blog/en/create-an-emergency-broadcast-system-with-vonage-node-and-mongodb.md

 }
 ```

-This code sends a GET request to a URL and passes in the JSON it receives in the response to a callback function.
+This code sends a GET request to a URL and passes in the JSON it received in the response to a callback function.

 Finally, you need to define a function that responds when a user clicks the ALERT button.